msfjarvis/msfjarvis.dev/content/posts/my-dagger-story.md

 ## To summarize

 Like RxJava, Dagger has become an industry standard of sorts and a required skill at a lot of Android positions so eventually you will end up needing to learn it anyway, so why wait?
 Dagger is not _terrible_, just badly presented.
 People have tried for years to make it easier to access but something about its complexity just doesn't click through to new users.
-I can't speak for people who've learned Java through books and/or college courses, but as a self-taught programmer who learnt by writing code and getting screamed at by the compiler, it was hard but not impossible.
+I want to eventually add to the barrage of blog posts trying to simplify Dagger to new users but that's for later :)